dhamilton47/javascript-testing-workshop/README.md

 Is there a response from DarkSky and how do we handle it?
 What do we mean when we say we want the weather at a location - Current or forecast, for how long of a period, etc.

+_Output_

+Outputs current, forecast or both weather choices.

 <hr/>

 Currently

 - Output only to CLI
-- Outputs both current and forecast weather